At The Bourne Academy we develop literate, numerate global citizens who ASPIRE:

 In November 2014, Ofsted stated - "The group of students who are known to be eligible for the pupil premium achieve well.
 In 2014 they achieved comparable grades to the average for similar students nationally and in line with the rest of the school.
 This level of achievement is maintained by the school's relentless approach to targeted support for pupils eligible for the Pupil Premium."

-Detailed below are the various interventions the Entitlement Coordinator and Head of Entitlement have put in place to support PP students in the academy:
+Detailed below are the various interventions the Academy and Head of Entitlement have put in place to support PP students in the academy:

 For further information regarding our Action Plan, please click Disadvantaged Action Plan 2018 - 19